Categories

 How much to carry in your webbing?
 A sensible limit is what I call “six and six”.

-No more than six rifle-magazines/180 rounds and the equivalent of six (standard-sized) hand grenades (c.3 kg), for example, four frags and two smoke-bombs or ten to twelve 40mm grenade cartridges.
-This is the ammunition permanently carried on the body.
-With the magazine loaded in the rifle included, you have 210 rounds.
+No more than six rifle-magazines/180 rounds and the equivalent of six (standard-sized) hand grenades (c.3 kg), for example: four frags and two smoke-bombs.

-The six mags and the grenades can be carried in a chest rig, belly rig, equipment belt or across a combination of these.
+The six rifle mags and the grenades can be carried in a chest rig, belly rig, equipment belt or across a combination of these.

 Categories